 We walked out onto the beach laden with beach crap and it’s important to note that this beach isn’t a huge, loungy, beach volleyball kind of beach.
 It’s rugged, with a huge cliff wall on one side and not very long.
 The waves, which seemed normal not that I could see them before THE SUN ROSE, left about 20 feet of sittin’ sand between the water and the base of the cliff.

 We were smack dab in the middle of the beach when we decided to put the blanket down.

+The family next to us had a fancy camera set up which crashed into the water and their stroller (with a baby in it because babies love surfing) tipped in the water.
 People had set up there own little sections as we had, with children in strollers and complex cameras on tripods, but there weren’t THAT many people there.
 Everyone was hanging out, eating breakfast, drinking coffee or beer.
 Occasionally a wave would come really close and the crowd would go, “Oohhhhh!”